 Here at midlife, I understand what she means.
 It used to leave me feeling dismayed, but now I see the challenges of a midlife marriage as part of the alchemy of love.

-Although my husband, Michael, and I have been best friends for 25 years, we too have come to the end of an unsettling year, one in which for the first time we bickered, fumed, and even talked of separation.
-It took us by surprise; we love each other wildly, but we are not the same people who tied the knot.
-We have changed, so our marriage needs to mature, too.
-Although we never anticipated this makeover, here we are, facing issues we thought were long resolved and others that didn't exist until we entered our 50s.
+Although my husband, Michael, and I had been best friends for 25 years, we too once experienced an unsettling year that seemed to last forever, one in which for the first time we bickered, fumed, and even talked of separation.
+It took us by surprise; we loved each other wildly, but we were not the same people who tied the knot.
+We had changed, so our marriage needed to mature, too.
+Although we never anticipated this makeover, here we were, facing issues we thought were long resolved and others that didn't exist until we entered our 50s.

-Although there are no precise data on midlife divorce, the National Center for Health Statistics reports that the overall divorce rate for couples married 30 years or more grew 16 percent between 1981 and 1991.
+Although there are no precise data on midlife divorce, the National Center for Health Statistics reports that the overall divorce rate for couples married 30 years or more has grown.
 For many baby boomers, like us, the proverbial midlife crisis is here.
 We are aging.
 Children are leaving the nest, parents are dying, and we're careening into retirement and facing mortality.
 The last thing many of us expected at 50 was the need to reinvent our primary relationship as well.

 Psychologist Judith Wallerstein, PhD, author of The Good Marriage and Second Chances, has done extensive research on happy marriages -- ones that can survive the lure of modern divorce.
 In the past 20 years, she says, we have crossed a marital Rubicon.
 "For the first time in our history," she says, "the decision to stay married is purely voluntary.
 Anyone can leave at any time.
 Divorce is as simple as a trip to the nearest courthouse."